 The indigenous knowledge of plants and plant medicines is based on a deep relationship to the land, place, and home.
 This understanding is handed down through many generations using natural wisdom and scientific study.
 While allopathic drugs burden our natural resources and create waste contributing to global pollution, the use of local plants deeply benefits the body and the earth.

 What makes the Ohlone Center’s program unique is its focus on experiential learning.
 Students taste, touch, smell, cut and dig plants.
 Our intent is to give students personal experience with the effects of herbs in their own bodies.
 They are educated on the usefulness of each plant and its application for physical, mental and spiritual healing.
 Programs are carefully designed to be exciting, intellectually stimulating and fun.

 The Ohlone Center offers two distinct professional tracks to prepare students for careers in clinical herbalism:

 A three-year program of Foundational, Therapeutic, and Clinical training through evening classes designed for working adults.
 As well as an intensive two-year Apprenticeship program for full-time, daytime students covering the entire 3-year program tracks

 Graduates of either program have all the knowledge they need to practice effective clinical herbalism.
 They take care of their communities by serving non-profit clinics, developing private practices, working with medical professionals, and teaching the next generation of practitioners.

-For more information, check back for 2011 brochure – coming soon! – or – contact the Ohlone Center to request a printed copy to be sent to you by regular mail.
+For more information, see our 2014 Brochure – or – contact the Ohlone Center to request a printed copy to be sent to you by regular mail.
 Don’t forget to provide your name and address!